Resources for Instructional Continuity

 At its best, flexible teaching successfully combines the design, organization and deep preparation of online courses, the agility and choice of hybrid/blended courses and the student connection and engagement of face-to-face courses.

-Though flexible teaching practices can be implemented at any time and for any course, for Fall 2020, you should assume that at least some of your students will be participating remotely.
-Thus, all in-person courses should be designed to accommodate students with extended absences by planning for the availability of remote delivery for all courses.
+Flexible teaching practices can be implemented at any time and for any course, thus, all in-person courses should be designed to accommodate students with extended absences by planning for the availability of remote delivery for all courses.

 To prepare your courses for the upcoming academic year, focus first on designing the best possible flexible course, including appropriate asynchronous and synchronous activities.
-With that course design in mind, consider the locations and intentions of your students for Fall, and decide whether you might safely add any effective in-person component (without inequity for students who can’t attend).
+With that course design in mind, consider the locations and intentions of your students, and decide whether you might safely add any effective in-person component (without inequity for students who can’t attend).

 Be Prepared to: